(and as a bonus there are 4 romcom series you can watch too!)

 I thought this Netflix romcom was witty and enjoyable.
 There was plenty of chemistry between the two main characters.
 There were some romcom clichés, but it had all the right ingredients for a satisfying romance.

 7) Love Guaranteed (2020)

-After 986 unsuccessful dates, Nick decides to sue the dating agency and hires struggling lawyer, Susan, to represent him.
-But as the case develops, the couple discover their feelings for one another growing.
+After 986 unsuccessful dates, Nick sues the dating agency and hires struggling lawyer, Susan, to represent him.
+But as the case develops, the couple realise their feelings for one another are growing.